THE INDIAN NATIONAL ARMY – SOME UNANSWERED QUESTIONS

 strategically important, and the Japanese Navy was bound to object strongly.

 Finally, a compromise was reached.
-Tojo announced that Japan was ready
+Tojo announced that Japan India

 Military